Why Do Babies Cry | Causes | Colic | Patterns | What To Do | What NOT To Do | Prevent | Call The Doctor

 Using crying to achieve a young child’s goals is not misbehavior.
-Even when your baby grows and has learned to speak, they may not understand what they feel or how to elaborate on what their experience.
+Even when your baby grows and has learned to speak, they may not understand what they feel or how to elaborate on their experience.

 Until children learn to speak and understand their own needs, they behave this way in order to survive.